 The hybrid approach

-Most companies today are moving away from traditional waterfall in project execution; instead, they are embracing more agile methodologies which first surfaced in software development teams.
+Combining Agile and Waterfall is a hybrid approach.
+Most companies today are moving away from traditional waterfall in project execution; instead, they are embracing more Agile methodologies which first surfaced in software development teams.
 The main reason for this change is speed.
 Today’s market place demands constant change, instant access to information, and a laser focus.
 Who can afford to wait six months to twelve months for a first glimpse when executives need to see results today?
 For our discussion today, I thought that I would highlight areas in which I have seen traditional waterfall approaches morph to meet our new project realities.
 I have found that traditional waterfall methods can be easily adapted into a nimbler approach to deliver business results.

 From lengthy phases to more bite-size approaches

 PMI defines the five phases as initiation, planning, execution, monitoring, and close.
 These phases are done one after another from beginning to end until the project is completed, typically lasting many months or years.
 Think large ERP projects or legacy mainframe migrations.
 Once completed, these lengthy projects many times, failed to deliver the desired results and left many wondering why they were even started in the first place.
 With agile methods, these phases would be run in a much shorter timeline typically in two- or four-week sprints.
 Failures and results are realized quicker, customer feedback can be incorporated much faster.
 Compressed timelines, quicker feedback, speed to market are the most desired outcomes from adopting an Agile and Waterfall hybrid type method when delivering projects.

 A guide to blending Waterfall and Agile methodologies